-What to do in certain situations, including a crisis.
+• What to do in certain situations, including a crisis.

-Keeping important and emergency phone numbers where they are easy to find.
+- Keeping important and emergency phone numbers where they are easy to find.
 They could be the numbers for:

-- ✓ Local domestic abuse services
+- local domestic abuse services

-- ✓ GP
+- GP

-- √ Social worker
+- Social worker

-- ✓ Solicitor
+- Solicitor

-- ✓ School
+- school

-Asking neighbours you can trust to phone the police if they hear an attack.

-➤ Working out an escape plan.
+- Asking neighbours you can trust to phone the Police if they hear an attack. - Working out an escape plan.
 Agreeing a secret word that can be used, so the person can let you know their plans without the abuser finding out.

+Packing an emergency bag and putting it somewhere safe like a neighbour's house.
 Finding a safe place in the house for the person where they can get away from their partner.